Sleeping in Airports

 Here are good sleep spots that travellers have reported:

-• Terminal 2’s Level 2 is is quieter than Level 4, where many food outlets and shops are located.
+• Terminal 2’s Level 2 is quieter than Level 4, where many food outlets and shops are located.

 Rest Zones